debasishm89/burpy/README.md

 **Update**
-I've been receiving many issue / error with this tool.
-I'm unable to maintain this project due to other priorities.
+I've been receiving many issues / errors with this prototype of burpy.
+Right now I'm unable to maintain this project due to other priorities and limited bandwidth.
 Sorry about that :(